gabrielcc2/TestsForScanVariantsWithLMS/README.md

 Now navigate to the test-code folder and call the same instructions.

 Next, within this folder you can call sbt test.
 This compiles and runs the test_code/src/test/scala/lms/scan_variants/scanVariants.scala file, which generates C code according to in-file parameters.
-These can be changed according to user demans.
+These can be changed according to user demands.

 The resulting C code can be found in test_code/src/out.

+To run it you need a file consisting or a list of floats.

+To run the C program you pass as input, in the command line: fileName numTuples compareValue

+The compare value is the right hand value of the pre-defined predicate (equals, greater than, etc) for comparing with every tuple.